TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 32/Deuteronomy 32.43.md

 ---

-Rejoice, O ye nations, [with] his people: For he will avenge the blood of his servants, And will render vengeance to his adversaries, And will make expiation for his land, for his people.
+Rejoice, you nations, [with] his people, for he will avenge the blood of his servants.
+He will render vengeance to his adversaries, And will make expiation for his land, for his people.